clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 - NOTE: .env.local is excluded from the git commit in the .gitignore but will be required
 - you need to create this file in root of project called: `.env.local`
-- you can rename: `template-.env.local` to `.env.local` and add aws access key details.
+- you can rename: `.env.local.template` to `.env.local` and add aws access key details.
 - https://nextjs.org/docs/app/building-your-application/configuring/environment-variables
 - file will automatically be read by NextJS and the environment variables configured in there will be made available to the backend (!) part of your app.
 - get access key details from aws